osilander/genomics-tutorial/ngs-tools/index.rst

 Now it will look first in your environment's ``bin/`` directory but afterwards in the general conda ``bin/`` (``/home/manager/miniconda3/bin``).
 So basically everything you install generally with conda (without being in an environment) is also available to you but gets overshadowed if a similar program is in ``/home/manager/miniconda3/envs/ngs/bin`` and you are in the ``ngs`` environment.

+The **huge** additional advantage of making separate |conda| environments in which you do your work is that it makes your work **reproducible**, as you can easily re-create the entire tool-set with exactly the same software versions numbers later on (e.g. years later, when the functionality of the current software version may have changed completely).

 ..
 Tip::
    Ask yourself: What are all these ``bin/`` directories, and why are they called "bin"?